If you're like most business owners, you want to diversify your income and find new ways to grow your business.

 Opening an additional Shopify store in 6 steps

-The best way to open an additional Shopify store is to sign up for Shopify's free 3-day trial + pay $1/month for the first 3 months.
+The best way to open an additional Shopify store is to sign up for Shopify's free 3-day trial + 1 month for $1.

 Simply type your email address, and Shopify will guide you through the setup process.
 (You can use the same email address you already use on your existing store.)